 Research

 These students, for whom higher education holds the greatest promise of social and economic mobility, deserve better.
+My interdisciplinary research examines the sociocultural, organizational, and spatial roots of this problem and illuminates tangible pathways to make higher education more equitable.

 Becca S. Bassett earned her Ph.D. in Education at Harvard University in 2022 and completed her dissertation as a Radcliffe Fellow during the 21-22 academic year.
-Her research combines sociocultural and organizational approaches to explore how American universities can design and implement programmatic, academic, and organizational changes to ensure first-generation, low-income students thrive and succeed at equal rates as their continuing-generation, higher-income peers.
-She is currently writing a comparative ethnography of two Hispanic Serving Institutions that achieve unusually high rates of success with their low-income, first-generation students.
-Becca's scholarship has been published in top journals of higher education including The Journal of Higher Education and The Journal of College Student Development.
+Her scholarship combines sociocultural, organizational, and spatial approaches to explore how American universities can ensure first-generation, low-income (FLI) students thrive and succeed at equal rates as their continuing-generation, higher-income peers.
+Her current research program is centered around a rare and valuable group of institutions she terms, "Equity Engines": colleges that are both consistently accessible to and effective at serving FLI students.
+Becca's interdisciplinary scholarship has been published in top journals of education including Sociology of Education, Harvard Educational Review, AERA Open, The Journal of Higher Education and The Journal of College Student Development.

 Book Project